 Struggling with how to add Facebook Pixel to WordPress?
 Just like adding Google Analytics tracking to WordPress, Facebook Pixel can throw you for a loop

 Want to add a countdown timer to your WordPress site?
 While there are plenty of coming soon plugins that help you add countdown timers for website launches, there are surprisingly few plugins that let you add countdown timers to existing WordPress pages…at least for free.

 Want to level up your WordPress knowledge?
 I’ve been developing a few personal sites lately.
-And one of the things I’ve been focusing on is creating custom post types for all of the information on those sites.
-And do you know what I’ve realized during that process?
+And one of the things I’ve been focusing on is

 If you pay any attention to the WordPress ecosystem, you’ve probably heard about the WordPress REST API.
 The REST API featured heavily at Matt Mullenweg’s State of the Word 2016 address, and it’s just generally a hot topic in the WordPress community.